explodinglabs/explodinglabs.github.io/_json-rpc/flask-jsonrpc.markdown

 ![flask](/assets/flask.png)
 </div>

-We'll build an HTTP server in Python.
-It should take JSON-RPC requests on port 5000, responding to "speak" with "meow".
+We'll build an HTTP server in Python, taking JSON-RPC requests on port 5000.
+It should respond to "speak" with "meow".

 * TOC
 {:toc}